LolaLollipop/RueI/README.md

 docs are available [here](https://ruemena.github.io/RueI/).

+if you want to develop using RueI, make sure you install the [nuget package](https://www.nuget.org/packages/RueI)

 ### Features
 - support for displaying multiple hints at once without them interfering with eachother
 - cross-plugin compatibility